 Many growing businesses may only have one “IT person” who is responsible for all company requests and continual maintenance.
 Any IT crisis monopolises the attention of the IT person, leading to them potentially ignore other IT operations.
 This could cause significant problems for a growing business.

-Not only do cyber attacks cause financial damage, but companies will also experience damage to their reputation – which could be fatal in some cases.
+Not only do cyber-attacks cause financial damage, but companies will also experience damage to their reputation – which can be fatal.
 A reputable managed services provider can take responsibility for establishing and maintaining security procedures and programs, ensuring all systems are patched and up to date, and that you have the necessary security measures in place e.g. anti-virus protection, firewalls, content filtering etc.

 A forward-thinking managed IT services provider will take care of all this for you.
 By getting to know you and your business they will be able to identify technology you truly can’t be without and present a clear business case as to invest.

 With managed IT services there is a proactive approach to IT management.
 Hardware and systems are monitored and tested regularly to resolve any potential issues before they cause damage.
-Your IT support contract will include Service Level Agreements (SLAs), which set out guaranteed response times based on the priority level of the issue.
-There will also be penalties if the SLA if not achieved.
+Your IT support contract will include Service Level Agreements (SLAs).
+These set out guaranteed response times based on the priority level of the issue, and penalties for not meeting them.